franckferman/SYSTEMatic/README.md

 ## 📖 About

-SYSTEMatic is a straightforward and effective Proof of Concept (POC) tool designed for the purpose of seizing SYSTEM rights through token impersonation.
-It serves as a practical alternative to tools like PSExec, offering a more focused approach in scenarios of token theft and rights escalation within Windows environments.
+SYSTEMatic is a streamlined and effective Proof of Concept (POC) tool specifically designed for achieving SYSTEM-level access through token impersonation in Windows environments.
+This tool stands out for its focused and simplified approach, presenting a specialized alternative to utilities like PSExec.
+SYSTEMatic excels in scenarios requiring privilege escalation, seamlessly transitioning from administrator-level to SYSTEM-level privileges.

-### ⚙️ Technical Overview:

-Token Impersonation Method: SYSTEMatic utilizes a methodical approach to impersonate tokens, facilitating the elevation to SYSTEM privileges.
-This approach is particularly useful in environments where traditional privilege escalation methods are less effective.

-Lightweight and Direct: The tool is designed to be lightweight and direct, ensuring minimal overhead and ease of use for those familiar with command-line interfaces.

-Targeted Functionality: SYSTEMatic is specifically tailored for scenarios that require quick and efficient acquisition of SYSTEM rights, making it a valuable tool for security testing and administrative tasks.

 <p align="center">
   <img src="https://github.com/franckferman/SYSTEMatic/blob/main/docs/github/graphical_resources/Screenshot-SYSTEMatic_Demo.png" alt="SYSTEMatic Demo Screenshot" width="auto" height="auto">
 </p>

-### 🎯 Intended Use:

-SYSTEMatic is intended for use in controlled environments for security research, educational purposes, or network administration.
-Users should adhere to ethical guidelines and legal requirements when deploying this tool.
+### ⚙️ Technical Overview:

+Token Impersonation: SYSTEMatic performs token impersonation by extracting and duplicating a SYSTEM token from an active process using Windows API functions like OpenProcess, OpenProcessToken, and DuplicateTokenEx.
+This allows it to operate with SYSTEM-level privileges.

+Lightweight and Direct: Designed for efficiency and straightforward use, the program is lightweight and directly interacts with system processes and tokens, minimizing complexity and resource usage.

+Targeted Functionality: Specifically focuses on elevating privileges to the SYSTEM level by duplicating and using SYSTEM tokens, a targeted approach for precise security operations.

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>